 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included, among others, developing an independent estimate of the amounts expected to be collected and comparing the independent estimate to management's estimate to evaluate the reasonableness of management's estimate.
-Developing an independent estimate by comparing it to subsequent cash collections; (ii) evaluating the reasonableness of the December 31, 2022 estimate by comparing it to subsequent cash collections; (iii) evaluating the reasonableness of the December 31, 2023 accounts receivable estimate by considering subsequent cash collections; (iii) testing, on a sample basis, the completeness and accuracy of the historical billing and collection data provided by management, used as an input in developing the independent estimate; and (iv) for accounts receivable without cash collected subsequent to December 31, 2023, estimating collections based on the Company's historical collection patterns.
+Developing an independent estimate involved (i) evaluating the historical accuracy of management's December 31, 2022 estimate by comparing it to subsequent cash collections; (ii) evaluating the reasonableness of the December 31, 2023 accounts receivable estimate by considering subsequent cash collections; (iii) testing, on a sample basis, the completeness and accuracy of the historical billing and collection data provided by management, used as an input in developing the independent estimate; and (iv) for accounts receivable without cash collected subsequent to December 31, 2023, estimating collections based on the Company's historical collection patterns.